| HISTORY

 Wheel (Chariot) (Fig. 2), that increased

+traveling speed on land.
 These are just a few of ancient Mesopotamia’s achievements

 (modern-day Iraq).
 Other includes the first mathematical